irdest/irdest/docs/contributors/src/technical/crates.md

   remote-procedure-calls.

-* **libqaul/ws** is a websocket wrapper for the RPC interface, mostly used by the qaul.net web UI.
+* **libqaul/ws** is a websocket wrapper for the RPC interface, mostly used by the qaul web UI.

 * **libqaul/ipc** is a unix socket wrapper for the RPC interface, that can be used to write applications on unix systems that talk to